Vets-Who-Code/Prework/README.md

 Learn the basics of JavaScript syntax: JavaScript is a programming language, so it has its own syntax and rules.
 Here are a few basic concepts you should learn:

-- Variables: You can declare variables using the `var`, `let`, or `const` keywords.
+- **Variables**: You can declare variables using the `var`, `let`, or `const` keywords.
 Variables hold values that can be used later in your code.
 While var and let can have interchangable values, the value in `const` is not interchangeblae.
 Examples of how they:

 ```
 var name = "John";